 Benjamin Bagby, co-founder of the medieval music ensemble Sequentia, has devoted decades to reconstructing the oral performance traditions of early medieval Europe.
 His groundbreaking work focuses on recreating the experience of the Anglo-Saxon scop (court poet), drawing from manuscript evidence, comparative linguistics, and ethnomusicological research from related Germanic traditions.

-Bagby's acclaimed solo performances of Beowulf represent perhaps the most rigorous attempt to resurrect Anglo Saxon music and poetic recitation.
-Using a replica Anglo-Saxon harp based on archaeological finds from Sutton Hoo and other burial sites, he employs reconstructed pronunciation of Old English and follows the alliterative meter that governed Anglo-Saxon verse.
-His performances of elegiac poetry like "The Wanderer" and "The Seafarer" demonstrate how these texts may have sounded in the mead-halls of early medieval England.
+Bagby's solo performances of Beowulf represent rigorous attempts to resurrect Anglo-Saxon musical recitation.
+Using a replica harp based on archaeological finds, he employs reconstructed Old English pronunciation and follows traditional alliterative meter.
+His performances demonstrate how these texts may have sounded in early medieval mead-halls.

 Sequentia's broader work encompasses the musical traditions of medieval monasteries, focusing on the earliest notated music from Frankish and Anglo-Saxon sources.
 Their research methodology combines archaeological evidence, manuscript study, and performance practice to create what may be our closest approximation to authentic early medieval sound.